Groups are how users are authorized to access Resources. Groups have three aspects to them:

 Some differences apply depending on your IdP:

-- Azure AD, Okta, and OneLogin support scoping which users and groups are synced with Twingate via SCIM.
+- Entra ID, Okta, and OneLogin support scoping which users and groups are synced with Twingate via SCIM.

 - Google Workspace does not natively allow granular configuration of which users and groups are synchronized to Twingate.
 Group sync is disabled by default.
 If enabled, it will synchronize all Google Workspace groups.